Illegal immigration: Hungary

 In 2014, Hungary registered 43,000 asylum seekers and 80,000 up to July 2015.
 In the summer of 2015, Hungary started building a 4m high fence along its 175 km border to neighbouring Serbia to keep out the tens of thousands illegal immigrants from the Middle East and migrants trying to reach the European Union.
 The border was sealed on 15 September 2015 and the fence was the following day attacked by refugees and defended by riot police.

 With the Hungary-Serbia border closed, migrants then started heading to Croatia, but as Croatia led the migrants to the Hungary-Croatia border, Hungary then started the construction of a second fence along its border with Croatia on 18 September 2015.

 United Kingdom

-Many try to cross the English Channel from Calais to seek asylum or refugee status in Great Britain.
+Many try to cross the English Channel from Calais to seek asylum or refugee status in the United Kingdom.
 Truck drivers can be fined up to €2,500 if illegal immigrants are found on board.
 The Home Office has its agents working alongside French police and immigration agents, to prevent unauthorized people from entering the zone.
-An area of Calais known as "the Jungle" had a police raid in September 2009 to control illegal immigration.
+An area of Calais known as "Camp de la Lande" had a police raid in September 2009 to control illegal immigration.
 The French also try to stop illegal immigrants from entering France from the southern part of the country.

-Non-governmental organizations, such as Secours Catholique and the Red Cross provide food, showers, and shelter to sans papiers who gather waiting to cross the Channel.

 In 1986, an Iranian man was sent back to Paris, from London, as he was unable to present any ID to British immigration officers.
 He stayed at the airport for nearly twenty years and his story loosely inspired a film, The Terminal.